8 mins read

 Join Emotional Fertility Support

-If you or your significant other are on the emotional rollercoaster that is your fertility journey, consider joining our newest peer support group, Emotional Fertility Support, to connect with others like you.
+If you or your significant other are on the emotional rollercoaster of your fertility journey, consider joining our newest peer support group, Emotional Fertility Support, to connect with others like you.

-Life Coach and Fertility Support Coach, Jeanette Esquivel, leads this group on the MentalHappy platform for only $10 a month.
-Jeanette's own experience with fertility enables her to relate to group members and provide a safe environment to share frustrations and personal stories without judgment.
+Life Coach and Fertility Support Coach Jeanette Esquivel leads this group on the MentalHappy platform for only $10 monthly.
+Jeanette's experience with fertility enables her to relate to group members and provide a safe environment to share frustrations and personal stories without judgment.

 In this group, you'll learn how to:

-Come find a place to share your story, learn from others, and be heard.
-This group is open to women and men (with anonymous participation optional), so you can feel safe in being vulnerable.
+This group is open to women and men (with anonymous participation optional), so you can feel vulnerable.
 Because the fertility journey can be lonely, but you're not alone.

 Continue Reading